 Chicago DUI Defense Attorney

 In Illinois, your license can be suspended for a DUI-related arrest where you fail (or fail to complete) a sobriety test, or when you refuse to take the sobriety test.
 The length of the suspension varies depending on the number of times you have previously been arrested for a DUI.
 A suspension means that you cannot legally drive for the period of time the suspension is in place, unless you have permission from the Illinois Secretary of State.
 A DUI lawyer can explain the potential sanctions on your driving privileges.

 Can you still drive during a suspension?

 A first-time DUI offender who wishes to drive during the suspension period has to apply to the Secretary of State for a Monitoring Device Driver’s Permit (MDDP).
 A MDDP is a permit that allows a driver with a suspended license unlimited driving privileges despite the suspension.
+When you speak to a DUI lawyer from our firm, they can explain what can be done in more detail.
 In order to qualify as a first-time DUI offender under the Illinois Vehicle Code (625 ILCS 5/11-500), and therefore qualify for a MDDP, a driver must not have:

 A MDDP cannot be issued if the Secretary of State finds that:

 The driver’s license is invalid;